kmolima/kpi_engine/README.md

 ![KPI Metamodel](/img/timedKpi-diag.jpeg "Ecore Diagram")

-# Test the KPI Engine
+# Test the Query Engine
 After clonning this repository and changing the working directory into the cloned folder.

 Note: Add execution permission to the scripts